fleetdm/fleet/handbook/README.md

 ## Introduction

 The Fleet handbook is the central guide for how we run the company.
-As part of our value of being transparent, the handbook is open to the world.
-We welcome feedback, and contributions, so please click to edit to suggest improvements throughout these pages.
+As part of our value of [being transparent](./company.md#openness), the handbook is open to the world.
+We welcome feedback, and [contributions](./handbook.md#contributing-to-the-handbook), so please click to edit and suggest improvements throughout these pages.

 ### Company